 Why?
 Over time various products may build-up in your aquarium.
 This includes nitrates, phosphates, and dissolved organics.
 Partial water changes are the best way to remove these.
-Partial water changes also help prevent your pH from slowly becoming more acid.
+Partial water changes also help prevent your pH from slowly becoming more acidic.
+When?
+At least once a month for healthy systems If your fish show signs of disease (fin rot, listless behavior, cloudy eyes)